play/play/README.md

 music libraries, so it should come preinstalled with your Mac, and it should play anything iTunes can play.

 Play also expects MySQL to be installed.
+Play runs in Ruby 1.8.7.

 ### Install